jaygazula27/easy-resources-maven-plugin/README.md

 ## Development

 * Requires Java 11 and Maven 3.
+* The parsing and class generation logic is implemented in a dependency of this project: [easy-resources-core](https://github.com/jaygazula27/easy-resources-core)
 * To build the project (and run unit and e2e tests): `mvn -U clean install`